NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 <code>module spider samtools</code>{% include code-header.html %}

+Some modules will have different parameters in different versions.
+By default, usually it will load the latest version of the module.
 For our purposes any recent version will suffice, so enter <code>module load samtools</code> to load the default version of samtools.
 Then to view the BAM header, enter:

 <code>samtools view -H reads.bam | more</code>{% include code-header.html %}

 The <code>view</code> mode of samtools is a tool to print sections of a BAM/SAM/CRAM file, and the <code>-H</code> option instructs samtools to print only the header.
 In this example we then feed the samtools output directly to the <code>more</code> command via the linux 'pipe' (the <code>|</code> symbol) so it's easier to read and browse.

 Note that we've been using a BAM file which is in binary format, but the output is in readable text.
 Samtools has converted the output from BAM to SAM automatically.

+If we want to extract specific fields in the header, we could use the <code>grep</code> command.
+For example, this command would extract the lines for read groups in the header.

+<code>samtools view -H reads.bam|grep "^@RG"</code>{% include code-header.html %}

+The <code>^</code> symbol will match all lines starting with a specific pattern.
+In this example, it matches all lines starting with "@RG".
+Purely for your interest, these are the read group definition lines.

 **14\.** Now let's view the first 20 lines of the aligned reads in the body section.
 The command will be very similar, but without the <code>-H</code> option samtools will ignore the header: